-We told you last week that both Google and Verizon were in talks over net neutrality, this caused the FCC to put and end to net neutrality negotiations, now Google and Verizon have detailed their plans for what they are claiming is a open Internet.
+We told you last week that both Google and Verizon were in talks over net neutrality, this caused the FCC to put an end to net neutrality negotiations.
+Now, Google and Verizon have detailed their plans for what they are claiming is an open Internet.

-It seems that the two companies seem to want to promote a transparent and open wired Internet, although they may have some different plans for wireless Internet which does lead to some concern.
+It seems that the two companies want to promote a transparent and open wired Internet, although they may have some different plans for wireless Internet, which does lead to some concern.

-“We both recognise that wireless broadband is different from the traditional wireline world, in part because the mobile marketplace is more competitive and changing rapidly,” said the two companies.
+“We both recognize that wireless broadband is different from the traditional wireline world, in part because the mobile marketplace is more competitive and changing rapidly,” said the two companies.

-The plans could give wireless providers the ability to choose what content is delivered on their wireless network, you could end up with companies paying large sums of money to get their content delivered on these networks and at the same time some services and content could be blocked.
+The plans could give wireless providers the ability to choose what content is delivered on their wireless network.
+This could result in companies paying large sums of money to get their content delivered on these networks, while at the same time, some services and content could be blocked.
+This raises significant concerns about the future of an open and fair Internet, especially for smaller content providers who may not have the financial resources to compete with larger companies.

-The plans are quite concerning to say the least, and a number of people have spoken out against the proposed deal, with concerns that certain content would be delivered faster over the network whilst other content slowed down and even blocked.
+The plans are quite concerning, to say the least, and a number of people have spoken out against the proposed deal.
+There are worries that certain content would be delivered faster over the network while other content slowed down and even blocked.
+This could create a tiered Internet where only those who can afford to pay for faster delivery get their content seen, effectively stifling innovation and competition.

 via Tech Radar